mvp4g/mvp4g2-examples/README.md

 Same example as Mvp4g2SimpleApplicationUsingElemental2, but using GWT widgets.

 #### Mvp4g2SimpleApplicationWithLogin
 This example uses Elemento and the @EventHandler feature and shows how to use a filter.
 It has a login page at start and uses a filter to check wheather the user is logged in or not.
-By pressing the 'logout'-button the user is logged out from the applilcation.
+By pressing the 'logout'-button, the user is logged out from the applilcation.
 The next event will be filtered and the user gets redirected to the login page.